carbonplan/design/pages/icons.md

 # Icons

 A family of simple icons are useful for basic UX elements.
+They are available in the [`@carbonplan/icons`](https://github.com/carbonplan/icons) package.

 ```jsx live=True
 <Check />